frenetic-lang/frenetic/guide/02-OxRepeater.md

 packet-processing function (e.g., deep-packet inspection).
 Unsurprisingly, sending packets to the controller is much slower than processing them on the switch itself.
-Therefore, a controller typically uses the flow table to implement the intended packet-processing function efficiently.
+Therefore, a controller typically uses switch flow tables to implement the intended packet-processing function efficiently.

 <h3 id="exercise1">Exercise 1: A Naive Repeater</h3>